River Drone: Course

 The River Drone rises as several small streams south of Sheffield.
 One rises close to the 705 ft contour near the Hamlet of Mickley and flows east, crossing the Midland Main Line railway by an aqueduct a little south of Bradway Tunnel and then passing under the A61 road Unstone-Dronfield Bypass and the B6057 Sheffield Road, which was downgraded when the bypass was constructed.
-A second source rises north-east of Bradley Tunnel, on Dore and Totley golf course.
+A second source rises north-east of Bradway Tunnel, on Dore and Totley golf course.
 It flows east and passes under the A61 and the B6057 Jordanthorpe Parkway, where it is joined by a third source, rising south of Jordanthorpe and flowing south-west.
 After the junction, the combined flow heads south-west, to join the first stream at Holmley Common.
 The river shares the valley with the B6057 and the railway for much of its length, and there are numerous crossings as the river weaves along the valley floor.

 After a crossing by the B6057, the channel follows a straight course beside the railway, then passes under an industrial estate and the railway in a culvert.
 Before it was culverted, it looped to the east around Dronfield Forge, which made spades and shovels.
 It soon passes back under the railway end enters another culvert, from which it emerges at Lea Road Bridge.
 This is at the northern end of Dronfield railway station and was designed by J. S. Crossley, the Engineer-in-Chief for the Midland Railway, when they built their new line from Chesterfield to Sheffield via Dronfield in 1870.
 The bridge is grade II listed, as it was one of the most complex structures on the route between Derby and Sheffield.
 It consists of two segmental arches, which cross the railway in its cutting, followed by a right-angled bend and three more arches, one of which crosses the river.
 The river passes under the station, to be joined by a small tributary flowing eastwards from Gosforth Valley, and immediately crosses back under the station again.